niknizov0-prog/deposit-silent-failure-detector/README.md

 When a deposit is detected but not credited in time, this service sends automatic Telegram alerts.

 Built for crypto & fintech backends.
-Webhook-based service that detects silent failures.

 ---

-## ❓ What problem does it solve?
+## ❓ Problem

 In payment systems, deposits may be detected but silently fail to be credited to user balances.

 This leads to:
 - users waiting indefinitely